 As a protest, Dennis Tutty sat out the season which saw in the Tigers’ win a premiership.
 In 1971, the NSW Equity Court ruled the transfer system was an “unreasonable restraint of trade”, a decision which was also upheld by the High Court of Australia.
 Players today can thank Dennis Tutty for his tireless pursuit of a fair go for players and gaining their right to transfer clubs and demand more pay.

 Also on the night a locally made short film entitled ‘Leichhardt Oval – From The Fans’ was screened as part of a special ‘Pics in The Parks’ evening event.
 Plenty of local fans came out to the famous ground to see Dennis be honoured and to watch the film screening.

-Australian photographer / photojournalist specialising in landscape photography, travel photography, portrait photography & documentary photography
+Australian editorial photographer / photojournalist and writer – landscape photography, travel photography, portrait photography & documentary photography.
+Wollongong, NSW